Rob Daniel, DVM, DACVIM (Neurology)

 How to recognize polymyositis in your practice?

 Weakness, often generalized, is the hallmark of polymyositis.
-Accompanying signs may include anorexia, regurgitation, ptyalism, dysphagia, dysphonia, changes in physical appearance to muscle (either swollen in acute phase, atrophic in chronic phase) that can either be generalized or focal (temporalis muscles in the Viszla, tongue in the Pembroke Welsh Corgi) and lameness.
+Accompanying signs may include anorexia, regurgitation, ptyalism, dysphagia, dysphonia, changes in physical appearance to muscle (either swollen in acute phase, atrophic in chronic phase) that can either be generalized or focal (temporalis muscles in the Vizsla, tongue in the Pembroke Welsh Corgi) and lameness.
 Importantly, myalgia, or hyperesthesia upon muscle palpation, is not a hallmark of polymyositis.
 It is also noteworthy that temporalis muscle atrophy can be a clinical feature of polymyositis, in the absence of detectable Type IIM antibodies in the serum, negating a diagnosis of Masticatory Muscle Myositis.
 Spinal reflexes, namely patellar reflexes and withdrawal reflexes, may be normal or reduced.
 An inappropriate mentation, characterized by drowsiness, can be encountered secondary to pyrexia.
 Keeping polymyositis as a differential diagnosis for generalized weakness is the single, most important factor to maximize our chances of diagnosing this disease process.

 Who gets polymyositis?

 Although any dog or cat, of any age, any sex, can develop polymyositis-,there aresome key signalments to be aware of.
-Breed-associated polymyositis has been recognized in Newfoundlands, Boxers, Pembroke Welsh Corgis and Viszlas.
+Breed-associated polymyositis has been recognized in Newfoundlands, Boxers, Pembroke Welsh Corgis and Vizslas.
 Large-breed dogs appear to be over-represented.
 Some unique situations exist in our literature with respect to signalments, such as Doberman Pinschers that have been given trimethoprim-sulfadiazine, dogs with concurrent neoplasia who develop polymyositis as a paraneoplastic effect or dogs with concurrent systemic lupus erythematosus.